ozgurhepsag/Basic-z-OS-Utilities-and-Practices/SMF - Switch Recording to Log Stream/readme.md

 #### 2- Create Couple Data Sets

 I already have couple datasets in my system, so I don't do anything for this step.
-But, I put here my JCL to create couple datasets.
+But, I put here my sample JCL to create couple datasets.
 (Don't forget to code couple data sets in COUPLExx member.)

     //DCDSLOGR JOB (SPG1,1),'DEFINE CDS',CLASS=A,MSGLEVEL=(1,1),MSGCLASS=X,
     // NOTIFY=&SYSUID,REGION=0M